olufemig/mlops-project/readme.md

 #### Experiment tracking and model register

-I use MLflow as both an experiment tracker and a model registry to streamline my machine learning workflow.
+I used MLflow as both an experiment tracker and a model registry to streamline my machine learning workflow.
 During experimentation, I log key parameters, metrics, artifacts, and model versions using MLflow Tracking, which helps me compare different runs and identify the most effective models.
 Once a model meets the desired performance criteria, I register it in the MLflow Model Registry, where I can manage model stages such as staging, production, and archived.
 This setup provides a structured, auditable process for tracking model lifecycle events, promoting reproducibility and smooth collaboration between development and deployment teams.

 #### Workflow orchestration

-I use ZenML for workflow orchestration by designing modular, reproducible machine learning pipelines that integrate data ingestion, preprocessing, model training, evaluation, and deployment.
+I used ZenML for workflow orchestration by designing modular, reproducible machine learning pipelines that integrate data ingestion, preprocessing, model training, evaluation, and deployment.
 ZenML allows me to structure these workflows as version-controlled pipelines, leveraging step caching and artifact tracking for efficiency and traceability.
 Its integration with orchestrators like Kubeflow or Airflow helps scale and automate pipeline runs across environments, ensuring consistent execution from local development to production deployment.
+I logged the trin and test data as artifacts in ZenML where they could be viewed in the dashboard while the model, evidently report and model metrics were logged to MLFLOW.

 Data: Fictitious dataset containing features relevant to IT professionals' salaries (e.g., years of experience, job role, education).